 At The Piazza Center, we follow our breast augmentation patients for years after their procedures to continually assess the appearance and health of the breasts over time.
 With follow-up appointments occurring regularly in the first year, then once a year for 4 years, and sometimes even 10 years out, we ensure that our patients’ results are impeccable for the long haul.

 If you’re at the 10-year mark and wondering whether your implants may be ready for a redo, simply ask yourself: “Am I happy with my breasts’ current appearance?”
 If the answer is yes, there is probably no need for replacement.
 If the answer is no, perhaps you’ve noticed an undesirable change simply due to aging or maybe your tastes have changed.
-If so, we invite you to schedule some time to chat about your options.
+If so, we invite you to schedule some time to chat about your options at our Austin cosmetic surgery practice.